algorithmiaio/dev-center/_pages/clients/node.md

 });
 {% endhighlight %}

 This will get your file as a string, saving it to the variable `input`.
+If you wanted to sve it to a local file instead, you'd simply `fs.writeFileSync("/path/to/save/localfile.ext", data);` in the callback.

 Now you've seen how to upload a local data file, check if a file exists in a data collection, and download the file contents as a string.